Charlie Clements

 Charlie Clements (born 5 June 1987) is an English actor known for the role of Bradley Branning in the BBC soap opera EastEnders from January 2006 to February 2010.
 He has won several soap and magazine awards for his performance.

-Biography
+Early life

 Clements was born in Sidcup, Greater London.
 Before joining EastEnders he was studying for his A-levels (which he finished in 2005, aged 18) and working part-time in a Waitrose supermarket in Bromley.
-Since his departure from EastEnders in 2010, Clements has since married and had three children.
-He previously retired from acting to focus on the upbringing of his children, but has since returned to acting again.